-The U.S. Copyright Office has cleared the way for authors of “short online literary works”—including articles, blog entries and social media posts—to register up to 50 of these works in a single application for one fee.
+The U.S. Copyright Office has released a new application form for authors of “short online literary works”—including articles, blog entries and social media posts—to register up to 50 of these works in a single application for one fee.
 But archaic definitions of “publication” will likely trip up many authors, whose works may not actually be covered by the new rule.

 Group Registration of Short Online Literary Works (GRTX)

 GRTX is the result of a two year rulemaking process prompted by a petition from several author advocacy groups including the American Society of Journalists and Authors (ASJA) and the Science Fiction and Fantasy Writers of America, Inc. (SFWA), among others.
 These groups were concerned that copyright registration was effectively unavailable for the individual writers of works posted on websites, blogs, social media platforms and other frequently-updated internet sites.